theconciseapp/olusocial/README.md

 <br>

-#After installation, send your website url (i.e where you installed script )  via email to theconciseapp@gmail.com to acquire the Android App at a decent price.
+#After successful installation, send your website url (i.e where you installed OluSocial scripts )  via email to theconciseapp@gmail.com to acquire the Android App at a decent price.
 <div class="text-danger">
 Don't worry, we will create a test app for you before payment.
 </div>